-The Authority's total liabilities decreased \$1,611,868 in 2015 due the retirement of the 2014 BANS that were issued for the purpose of constructing Cell 5 and ancillary facilities.
-In December 2015, payments of all bonds issued by the Authority prior to 2012 will be complete.
+The Authority's total liabilities increased \$1,605,498 in 2016 due to additional draw downs on the EFC bonds for the purpose of constructing Cell 5 and ancillary facilities, the increase in the Environmental & Closure Accrual and the Pension Liability - ERS.
+In December 2015, payments of all bonds issued by the Authority prior to 2012 were closed out.